-Meconium Ileus: This form of obstruction is caused by thick, tenacious meconium which is unable to be propelled through the small intestine.
-Usually the bowel is not damaged and remains in continuity.
+- Meconium Ileus: This form of obstruction is caused by thick, tenacious meconium which is unable to be propelled through the distal small bowel.
+Usually the bowel remains in continuity.
 It may also be associated with volvulus, intestinal atresia or perforation.

-Peristeen®: Peristeen ®is a bowel washout system that can be used to manage faecal incontinence and chronic constipation for children over 3 years of age.
+- Peristeen®: Peristeen ®is a bowel washout system that may be used to manage faecal incontinence and chronic constipation for children over 3 years of age.

 Assess and record any signs of bowel obstruction in the EMR flowsheets.
 These include: